BigQuery

 • Suitable for real-time data access

-Create a BigQuery data source connector via API
+Set up a BigQuery data-source connector via API

 Request example